-THE BRILLIANT GREEN LAWNS of the British Isles owe their beauty not to any closely guarded secrets, but mainly to ideal moisture conditions.
+THE BRILLIANT GREEN LAWNS of the British Isles owe their beauty to ideal moisture conditions.
 Gentle rains fall frequently and atmospheric conditions are favorable so there is little critical drying.

 Most sections of the United States east of the Rockies have an annual rainfall greater than that of England, yet the watering problem through the summer is more difficult.

-Evaporation during hot weather is rapid.
 Many of the rains come as heavy, dashing storms so that the water runs off the surface before it can be absorbed.
 There may be many such heavy rains during the summer with severe drouths in between.
 To offset this fluctuation and provide an evener moisture supply, supplemental watering is needed.